prometheus-operator/website/content/docs/getting-started/installation.md

 > Note: If you used Kube-Prometheus as the installation method, we would recommend you to follow this [page](http://prometheus-operator.dev/kube-prometheus/kube/access-ui/) to learn how to access the resources provided.

-{{<alert icon="👉" text="If you used Kube-Prometheus as the installation method, we would recommend you to follow this page to learn how to access the resources provided." />}}

 ### Remove Kube-Prometheus

 If you're done experimenting with kube-prometheus and the Prometheus Operator you can simply teardown the deployment by running: